Anonymous Fund

 Anonymous Fund monies may not be used to support projects administered by student groups.
 Consequently, proposals submitted by student groups will not be considered.

-Members of the Anonymous Fund Committee are selected by the dean of the College of Letters & Science to represent arts and humanities constituencies across campus.
-In addition, the committee includes representatives from the chancellor’s and provost’s offices to ensure coordination and stewardship of the gift fund.
-Please see below for definitions and specifics of Anonymous Fund grant categories including Single-Event, Series, and Block grants.
-You may also wish to consult the report of the past five years of allocations of the Anonymous Fund.
+Members of the Anonymous Fund Committee are selected by the Dean of the College of Letters & Science to represent arts and humanities constituencies across campus.
+In addition, the committee includes representatives from the Chancellor’s and Provost’s Offices to ensure coordination and stewardship of the gift fund.
+Please see below for definitions and specifics of Anonymous Fund grant categories, which include Single-Event and Block grants.
+You may also wish to consult the most recent five-year report of allocations of the Anonymous Fund.

 The Committee strongly encourages applicants to seek additional funding from other sources in order to strengthen their request.
-In general, the Anonymous Committee is reluctant to fund a particular project more than once.
+For the guidelines the Committee uses in making its funding decisions, see this document.

-The Committee asks that all proposals be submitted electronically as a single PDF file to Lori DeMeuse at lori.demeuse@wisc.edu.
-Once the Committee has reviewed and granted funding, the primary sponsor of the application will be notified by e-mail about the funding outcome.
+The Committee asks that all proposals be submitted electronically as a single PDF file to Laura Dunnum at laura.dunnum@wisc.edu.
+Once the Committee has reviewed and granted funding, the primary sponsor of the application will be notified by email about the funding outcome.
 If an application is funded, the primary sponsor will receive an electronic letter with a funding account number as well as with other administrative details.

-Please use the Anonymous Fund cover page (available in Word or fillable PDF) when submitting your proposal.
-Proposals must include a memo indicating the rationale for the request, likely audiences and estimate of turnout; additional sources of support applied for and obtained; the extent of community and student involvement; summarized CVs (at most a page for out-of-town guests); a budget page and letters of co-sponsorship.
+Please use the Anonymous Fund cover page when submitting your proposal.
+Proposals must include a memo indicating the rationale for the request, likely audiences, and estimate of turnout; additional sources of support applied for and obtained; the extent of community and student involvement; summarized CVs (at most a page for out-of-town guests); a budget page and letters of co-sponsorship.
 The budget page must comply with university guidelines.
+Please use the budget template provided here.
+For a sample budget, see here.
 The Anonymous Fund will pay for economy air travel only.

 Anonymous Fund allocations absolutely must not be overspent.